dattasiddhartha-3/dattasiddhartha-3.github.io/_pages/publications.md

   <summary><b><small> Credit Suisse (Advanced Execution Services) [c] </small></b></summary>

   <ul>
-  <li><small>Developed new market impact models based on foundations of the Algrem-Chriss model, including limit order book based price prediction models, ensembling models based on TCA data</small></li>
+  <li>Developed new market impact models based on foundations of the Algrem-Chriss model, including limit order book based price prediction models, ensembling models based on TCA data</li>
-  <li><small>Constructed hidden cross-trade opportunity detection system.
+  <li>Constructed hidden cross-trade opportunity detection system.
 Problem: Salestrader need to identify potential cross-trade opportunities between clients.
 Solution: my model took client’s historical flows, trade execution patterns, holdings, and patterns of similarity between clients and stocks, and generated a daily list of clients who would likely be trading a certain stock.
 Built trade flow prediction model, predicting client flow at hourly intervals in specific stocks; built network model between clients and stocks that used reinforcement learning to calculate weights on the different variables that create affinity of clients to certain stocks; Cleaned and integrated resources from all over the bank, ranging from equity research’s readership data, to securities lending’s locates data, to trade execution data from high and low touch, to even indication of interest (IOI) data.
-Backtested to work >60% prediction accuracy in overlap between clients predicted to trade on a certain day on specific stock.</small></li>
+Backtested to work >60% prediction accuracy in overlap between clients predicted to trade on a certain day on specific stock.</li>
 </ul>

 </details>